GMOD/jbrowse-react-app-farm-demo/README.md

-# farm with @jbrowse/react-app
+# farm with @jbrowse/react-app2

-This is a demo of using the main @jbrowse/react-app with farm (see https://github.com/farm-fe/farm)
+This is a demo of using @jbrowse/react-app2 with farm (see https://github.com/farm-fe/farm)

-This particular demo includes several polyfills that are needed for JBrowse including the Buffer polyfill

-## Demo of `@jbrowse/react-app` with farm

 See this app running at https://jbrowse.org/demos/app-farm/.